 We aim to deliver the highest quality of teaching and learning to our students.
 Methods of teaching and learning in the Law School vary from subject to subject but, in general, formal lecturing provides the teaching framework in years one and two, complemented by small group tutorial sessions.

 First year students usually have two or three lectures in each subject per week, plus a regular tutorial.
 The size of the lectures in some courses may be more than 200, but in other courses the numbers are much smaller.
-Tutorials usually comprise 12–15 students and this gives you an important opportunity to engage directly with your tutor.
+Tutorials usually comprise 12–15 students and thus gives you an important opportunity to engage directly with your tutor.

 Lectures and tutorials are replaced at honours level by two-hour seminars in which you will be expected to discuss and explore topics in more depth.
+While Ordinary courses tend to focus on building your knowledge and applying that knowledge to problem-solving, Honours is more concerned with critical analysis, structured and coherent argument, and independence of thought.

 LawPALS is our Law Peer Assisted Learning Scheme.
 It aims to support the academic and social transition of first-year LLB students from their prior learning into the LLB.